 Administering your payroll can be time-consuming and divert you from the core activities of your business.
 Payroll and employment legislation is growing increasingly complex.
 CooperAitken can relieve you of this burden by providing a comprehensive and confidential payroll service.

-ML and ML SL are obsolete from 1 April 2013. employers should replace these with M or M SL, unless the employee has gien you a new tax code declaration (IR330).
+ML and ML SL are obsolete from 1 April 2013. employers should replace these with M or M SL, unless the employee has given you a new tax code declaration (IR330).

-For new entrants and employees on the training minimum wage, increase to $11.00 per hour (was $10.80 per hour)
+For new entrants and employees on the training minimum wage, $11.00 per hour

 Children Working changes 1st April 2013